 Shimano Deore LX Rear Derailleur, shifting glitches

-Recently when pedaling up steep hills the chain has been jumping and mashing the gears.
-The chain jumping seemed to occur in gears 5, 6, and 7.
+Update: Chain jumping and mashing the gears, seems to occur in gears 5, 6, and 7.

 If you haven't already give the entire drive train a good clean, degrease the chain and cassette check for chain wear.
 Replace the jockey wheels (Cheap to do) and did you get new cables back in June?
 Derailleurs do last a long time if looked after, unless they've taken a knock, they are very vulnerable to knocks.
 How many gears is it?
 A new Deore derailleur is not expensive, or the new Shimano Cues equivalent.